tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Kubernetes对象管理/配置/ConfigMap管理_intl.md

 ### Creating a ConfigMap

 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
-2. In the left navigation pane, click **Clusters** to go to the cluster management page.
+2. In the left sidebar, click **Clusters** to go to the cluster management page.
-3. Click the ID of the cluster where to create the ConfigMap to go to the management page of the cluster.
+3. Click the ID of the cluster where ConfigMap needs to be created to enter the cluster management page.
 4. Select "Configuration Management" > "ConfigMap" to go to the ConfigMap information page.
 See the figure below:
 ![ConfigMap](https://main.qcloudimg.com/raw/598a4226024bb347995ffbef370dc329.png)
 5. Click **Create** to go to the "Create a ConfigMap" page.
 See the figure below: